What is Neurofeedback for Mental Health: Understanding Brain Waves

 Have Questions About Neurofeedback?

-What is neurofeedback therapy?
+What is neurofeedback therapy for regulating brain activity

 In vertebrates, the nervous system is generally made up of two parts - the central nervous system or CNS (the brain and spinal cord) and the peripheral nervous system or PNS, which is subdivided into three separate systems.
 One of these is the Autonomic Nervous System (ANS).
 The ANS usually controls functions like digestion, heartbeat, and circulation.
 Neurofeedback therapy is a therapeutic tool in clinical neurophysiology that primarily focuses on healing the central nervous system, as many of the conditions it treats are related to the brain and mental health.